apache/parquet-site/source/documentation/latest.html.md

  - definition levels data,
  - repetition levels data,
  - encoded values.

-The size of specified in the header is for all 3 pieces combined.
+The size specified in the header is for all 3 pieces combined.

 The data for the data page is always required.
 The definition and repetition levels are optional, based on the schema definition.
 If the column is not nested (i.e.